Ukraine-Russia crisis: What to know as tensions hit new high

 Shelling along the border in Ukraine’s separatist-controlled east also has fueled speculation that Russia might be creating a pretext to invade Ukraine.
 A sharp increase in skirmishes in recent days raised that specter.

-In the latest incident, separatist authorities in the Luhansk region reported in an increase in Ukrainian shelling, calling it a “large-scale provocation.”
+In the latest incident, separatist authorities in the Luhansk region reported an increase in Ukrainian shelling.
 The Ukraine military said it had not fired back after its forces were shelled.
 They said the shells also hit a kindergarten, wounding two civilians.

 THE DIPLOMATIC FRONT